elfgod/GatsbyJS-Bootcamp/README.md

 - In GraphiQL use this command to open options for querying:
   `ctrl + spacebar`

-- Field Alias: Change query from siteMetadata to info
+- **Field Alias**: Change query from siteMetadata to info
   `info:siteMetadata`

+- Query Keyword, Name and Gatsby Clean:
+  This names must be unique